Starting a coffee shop might be your dream. With the right planning, that dream of running a coffee shop can turn into a reality in the near future.

-The truth is that getting a quick estimate of the costs to open a coffee shop can be tricky.
-This is due to all the factors that are involved in the investment.
+The truth is that getting a quick estimate of the costs to open a coffee shop and become a coffee shop owner can be tricky.
+This is due to all the factors that are involved in the investment and the type of business it is.
 It’s crucial to think about the big factors from the beginning in order to stay within your budget.

-Every business needs a plan, and you’ll need to make one for your cafe, similar to an eCommerce business plan.
-Before you jump into the process of opening a cafe, let’s get into the cost of opening a cafe.
+Key Takeaway: Every business owner needs a plan, and you’ll need to make one for your café, similar to an eCommerce business plan.
+Before you jump into the process of opening a successful coffee shop, let’s get into the cost of starting a café and get you a step closer to opening day.

 Average Cost of Opening a Coffee Shop

 Making realistic estimates is crucial during this process.
-This includes estimating the cost of the lease, building renovations, interior and exterior designs, front of house and back of house equipment, employee payroll, the cost of food and merchandise inventory, and your restaurant menus.
+This includes estimating the cost of the lease, building renovations, interior and exterior designs, front of house and back of house equipment, employee payroll, business licenses and permits, the cost of high quality food and merchandise inventory, and your restaurant menus.
 Even the best coffee roasters and cafes started with limited resources.

-Keep in mind that the actual cost of each factor will vary depending on your location and the concept of your cafe.
+Keep in mind that the actual cost of each factor will vary depending on your location and the concept of your cafe, for instance, if you want to serve specialty coffee drinks.
 You can choose to have a co-working cafe or a grab-and-go concept.

 If you decide to open a coffee shop with seating, the average cost can range between $80,000 and $300,000.
 A coffee kiosk or truck can end up costing you around $60,000.
 If you wish to have a cafe with seating and a drive-thru option, the cost can start at $300,000.